Roof Damaged By Hail?

 A homeowner’s concerns regarding hail damage are exacerbated by the fact that the cost to re-roof a home keeps increasing regularly.
 In fact, it has been my experience that roofing costs, regardless of the material, double about every ten years.
 To a large degree, this is attributable to installation labor costs which tend to increase over time even faster than material costs.
 When you add all of this together, it makes sense for homeowners to make wise roofing decisions and choose products that will last a long time, even if a hail storm hits your area.
 Seeking a hail-resistant roof is in the best interest of all property owners.

 Many roofing materials resist hail damage when they are brand new but, as they age, they are more prone to cracking, splitting, and spalling when struck by hailstones.
 This journey toward being more prone to hail damage starts the moment that most roofing materials are installed but seems to get considerably worse when the products reach around five years of age.
-This tendency toward damage from hail exists with asphalt and fiberglass shingles as well as wood shingles and shakes, clay and concrete tiles, composite and plastic materials, and even slate.
+This tendency toward damage exists with asphalt and fiberglass shingles as well as wood shingles and shakes, clay and concrete tiles, composite and plastic materials, and even slate.
 When these products are damaged by hail, their integrity and ability to protect your home diminish considerably.
 Hail damage can lead to roof leaks and other issues.
 Roof leaks, of course, can lead to damages inside your home as well as to dangerous mold and mildew in your attic.

 The ideal choice for homeowners, we feel, is roofing materials which do not split or crack under impact.
 When roofing materials split or crack, water is able to enter them.
 That water begins a process of deterioration which is unstoppable.
 If the roof is not replaced soon, interior leaks and other damage occur.
-And, unfortunately, homeowners who live in hail-prone areas know that, after a storm, they may wait many months before a contractor is able to replace their roof.
+And, unfortunately, homeowners who live in weather-prone areas know that, after a storm, they may wait many months before a contractor is able to replace their roof.
 Additionally, many of the contractors who offer their services are “storm chasers” whose workmanship may be of questionable quality.

 The one roofing material which does not typically crack or split due to hail is metal.
 Metal roofs usually create a strong and lasting impenetrable shell that provides unmatched protection for you, your home, and your belongings.
 While metal roofs can sustain cosmetic damage under severe hail, they will continue to protect your home and keep it watertight.
 This means that, even if your roof does need to be replaced, you will not experience costly interior damages or resulting mold until the work can be done.